A New Normal

 Due to the global pandemic and guidelines regarding social distancing, all of our summer programs will be offered virtually.

-A limited number of our staff will return to the library on June 1st, but the building will remain closed to the general public until further notice.
+A limited number of our staff returned to the library on June 1st, and our building opened to the public on July 6th with limited services.

 Your Town & Country Library Card gives you access to a whole Digital Library anywhere, at anytime.
 Checkout eBooks, eAudiobooks, and eMagazines, as well as movies and music using your computer, smart phone/tablet, or eReader.